brikis98/yevgeniy-brikman-homepage/_posts/2020-12-17-the-things-they-carried.md

 - **The cost of killing**: one of the "did this really happen?" stories is of O'Brien's first kill.
 Most fiction stories, especially war stories, completely ignore toll taking a life would have on someone.
 This book dives right into it and looks at it from a variety of perspectives: the US soldier who pulls the trigger (or, in this case, throws the grenade), the other US soldiers who he protected by doing this, the Vietnamese soldier who gets killed, the Vietnamese soldier's family, the green recruit, the veteran, and so on.

 - **The cost of death**: no war story could be complete without looking at the toll of seeing fellow soldiers get killed all around you.
-Again, this book does a great job of looking at it from many perspectives: the soldier who gets killed, the soldiers around him, his best friend in the unit, the other soldiers around him, his family, and so on.
+Again, this book does a great job of looking at it from many perspectives: the soldier who gets killed, the surrounding soldiers, his best friend in the unit, the other soldiers around him, his family, and so on.
 Every soldier, especially the officers, feels responsible for the men around them, and reading about the weight of that responsibility, and the crushing despair when someone gets killed, was especially moving.

 - **Life after war**: what happens to the soldiers who are lucky enough to survive and go home.
 The impact of PTSD, depression, struggling to fit back into normal life, and so on.